aaaa777/abehp-proxy/readme_en.txt

 When accessing `http://www.example.com/`, the proxy server Displayed via
+*It takes about 30 minutes to display completely with default settings.
 *In some cases, it may take several minutes to start being displayed, so Try leaving it for a while.